 Keep a diary of what you eat and track your appetite and bowel movements.

-Communicating with your doctor or care team
+Communicating with your doctor,

 It’s important that you communicate with your care team and get the information you need.